 platform.
 It is not required that the format be a professional or studio

-recording, but the sound quality must be as good as possible.
+recording, but the sound quality must be good quality.
 Repertoire for

 the prescreening recording must demonstrate the ability to improvise and play

 with a rhythm section, using a live band or play-along recording.

 Applicants who pass the prescreening portion of the audition will be